blackboxlogic/blackboxlogic.github.io/ssehc.md

 ### **Un-Move**
 * This phase is *required*.
 You may choose which one of your pieces to move (unless in *Un-Check*, see "Help").
-* Rooks, knights, bishups and Queens are simple (they *un-move* like they move in normal chess).
+* Rooks, knights, bishops and Queens are simple (they *un-move* like they move in normal chess).
 For kings and pawns, see "Help".

 ## **End of Game**
-* **End**: Once you have all your peices on the board, if all squares in the first two rows of your board are occupied OR your only legal *un-moves* would take a piece out of its home position then instead of your *un-move* phase you may *declare the game is over* by announcing "good enough".
+* **End**: Once you have all your pieces on the board, if all squares in the first two rows of your board are occupied OR your only legal *un-moves* would take a piece out of its home position then instead of your *un-move* phase you may *declare the game is over* by announcing "good enough".
-* **Scoring**: Players get one point for each peice in its normal-chess-start-position and loose two points for each piece in enemy teritory (anywhere in the last two rows).
+* **Scoring**: Players get one point for each piece in its normal-chess-start-position and loose two points for each piece in enemy territory (anywhere in the last two rows).
 The player with the most points wins.
-* Resigning, or draw by repition/stalemate/agreement/50-move-rule are the same as normal chess.
+* Resigning, or draw by repetition/stalemate/agreement/50-move-rule are the same as normal chess.

 ## **Help**
 * King and Pawn rules are conditional and asymmetrical in normal chess so they are complicated in reverse.
 They can add restrictions to which piece may *un-move*, where to, if the *un-capture* phase occurs and which pieces may be *un-captured*.
 These will be easier to remember and understand if you think of these as normal chess rules (which you already know and love) played in reverse.